gdsfactory/gdsfactory/docs/developer.md

 As a contributor, if you are on windows you need to download [Git](https://git-scm.com/download/win) and optionally [GitHub Desktop](https://desktop.github.com/).

 Then you need to fork the [GitHub repository](https://github.com/gdsfactory/gdsfactory), git clone it (download it), git add, git commit, git push your improvement.
 Then pull request your changes to the main branch from the GitHub website.

+The following lines will:

+- clone your gdsfactory fork (make sure you change `YourUserName` with your GitHub user name)
+- download the GDS golden data for running GDS regressions from a separate [repo](https://github.com/gdsfactory/gdsfactory-test-data/tree/test-data)
-For that you can install gdsfactory locally on your computer in `-e` edit mode.
+- install gdsfactory locally on your computer in `-e` edit mode.
+- install pre-commit hooks for making sure your code syntax and style matches some basic rules.

 ```
 git clone git@github.com:YourUserName/gdsfactory.git
 cd gdsfactory
 git clone https://github.com/gdsfactory/gdsfactory-test-data.git -b test-data test-data
 mamba install gdstk -y
-pip install -e .[full] pre-commit
+pip install -e .[full,dev]
 pre-commit install
 ```

 ## Style